Dun Ringill (Castle Findanus), Isle of Skye

 Duns are similar to brochs, but are smaller and probably would not have been capable of supporting a very tall structure.
 Good examples of this kind of dun can be found in the Western Isles of Scotland, on artificial islands in small lakes.

-Dun Ringill is located on a rocky outcrop by the shoreline as you would expect, surrounded by remains of ancient walling a roundhouse remains, which makes this site all the more interesting to explore.
+Dun Ringill, which means 'fort at the point of the ravine', is located on a rocky outcrop by the shoreline as you would expect, surrounded by remains of ancient walling a roundhouse remains, which makes this site all the more interesting to explore.
 One of the fascinating features of this dun is that the passageway entrance is almost intact, which you can enter and climb up into the top of the dun with overlooks the sea.
 A further fascinating point is that this ancient fortification was used during medieval times as the principal home of Clan MacKinnon, until they abandoned it for their newly built Caisteal Maol further round the island, near what is now the new bridge across to Skye.

 Exploring this prehistoric dun it seems to me incredible that a Clan could still have inhabited it as late as the fifteenth century, and by other families as late as the nineteenth century, as it has all the appearance of more iron age than late medieval, let alone someone's home of just two hundred years ago!